estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Active filters with useTransition

+- Let's see the TalksExplorer.
+The Talks client component is receiving the talks promise.
+Suspending with a fallback.
 - We can now upgrade the interaction of this clear button with another transition!
 - Add transition to router.push and get loading state.
 - Showcase state, normal react event handling!